Vivekchoudhary2/somaiya-riscv/README.md

   RISC-V Instruction Set Architecture (ISA) is assembly level language which only RISC-V hardware layout understands.
 It is designed to communicate instructions with the computer.
 Since every layout is custom designed one can definetly expect unique instruction set (for e.g- To add two data values the command 'addi rd, rs1, rs2 is used; whereas 8051 microcontroller uses 'add a, b' to add the same two data values.)

-  Machine does not understand human language; it only understands 1's and 0's.
-And humans definitely cannot communicate in 1's and 0's.

-  How humans take aid of machines to do the same task again and again?

-  There are 3 main components:

-  1.)
-Source file

-  2.)
-Compiler

-  3.)
-Assembler

-  ## 1.)
-Source file
-  It is set of instructions in human readable format.

-  for e.g- addition of two variables of certain data type is
-          c = a + b

-  Examples of source files are: C++, C

-  Machine does not understand that!

-  ## 2.)
-Compiler
-  Compiler converts the source file instructions to mnemonic version of machine code.

-  This mnemonic version of machine code is also known as assembly language.

-  The compiler produces .exe file which consists of all instructions close to machine language.

-  ## 3.)
-Assembler
-  Assembler does the job converting mnemonic instructions to binary instructions.

-  The output by assembler consists of sequence of 1's and 0's.

-  for e.g- GNU